-Join Us Friday Evenings at 7:30 pm for Shabbat Services
+Join Us Friday Evenings at 7:30 pm and Saturday Mornings at 9:00 am for Shabbat Services

 A Taste of Torah